apache/druid/docs/api-reference/retention-rules-api.md

 ### Sample response

-A successful request returns an HTTP `200 OK` and empty response body.
+A successful request returns an HTTP `200 OK` and an empty response body.

 ## Get an array of all retention rules